 In The Dichotomy of Leadership Jocko Willink and Leif Babin dig deeper into leadership, and fix a few crucial mistakes and misunderstandings from their previous best-seller “Extreme Ownership”.

-It this new book, the authors affirms that there are no extremes in leadership, but many dichotomies.
+In this new book, the authors affirm that there are no extremes in leadership, but many dichotomies.
 And you need to learn to walk that line right in the middle.

 - A leader must walk the line between extremes